 This is the equivalent of buying a high-performance turbocharger and wandering the streets looking for a car to attach it to.

-- Organizational Friction: Integrating AI requires overhauling legacy systems, cleaning years of fragmented, badly formatted data, retraining staff, and navigating compliance reviews.
+- Organizational Friction: Integrating AI requires overhauling legacy systems, cleaning years of fragmented, badly formatted data, retraining staff, and navigating strict compliance reviews.
 This friction costs immense time and capital.

 Part 2: Radical Materialism (The Operating System)